Coopydood/ultimate-macOS-KVM/README.md

 Due to this issue, installing macOS Sonoma without passthrough appears to be impossible as the macOS Sonoma recovery image is now based on 14.4.

-As a workaround, you can manually [download the 14.2.1 recovery image](), and use that to install macOS.
+As a workaround, you can manually [download the 14.2.1 recovery image](), and use that to install macOS. <br>

 ***